DanielAmah/NewsLines/README.md

    +  Allow users share news article on social media
 +  A live version of the app is deployed on heroku via [here](https://d0-newslink.herokuapp.com)

+## What does the Application do
+Newsline is an online news feed application that give you latest information from different news stations around the world.
+In the application is a link to view the news on the original website.

 ## Front End Dependencies
 +  React JS